microsoft/ppcc25-cc-masterclass/docs/lab-01/index.md

 !["Test Parameter"](./assets/0106_08_testparameter.png)

 This works pretty well!
 But obviously this not an ideal user experience, you need to know very cryptic GUIDs and there is no support on how to enter them.
-Let's improve that in the next step!
+Let's improve that in the next lab!

 Congrats!
 You have build a simple connector completely from scratch!
 In the next lab we will look into extending it and also making it dynamic 💪